 Ella Pickard: Ella’s sunny personality and frequent laughs makes her extremely popular.
 She’s superb as a tour guide, and a great raconteur around the dinner table.
 She also knows where all the shops are on each tour, and the best bargains to be had!

 Dan Monk: Owner of Winchester Classics and one of our wonderful tour mechanics, Dan worked at the Morgan Motor Company for 10 years and then for Morgan dealers.
 He ably looks after Sarah’s cars and keeps them on the road.
 He is known for working long into the night (and at dawn) to keep tour participants cars going – and is very popular with his great sense of humour.

-Joe Coleman: Owner of Move My Motor, Joe is the other half of our mechanic team.
+Joe Coleman: Owner of Oldtimer Services, Joe is the other half of our mechanic team.
 Joe effectively grew up in a garage, as his father was a mechanic, but he now transports vehicles, especially classics, all over the UK and Europe.
 Joe & Dan make a great team and are very rarely defeated by mechanical issues.

 Classic Travelling specialises in the organisation of motoring tours and holidays for classic, vintage and sports cars of any age.

 Escorted Tours: scheduled tours for groups of around 14-18 cars.
 Wonderful camaraderie with like-minded travellers and drivers.
 You can rely on us for choosing lovely accommodation (with suitable parking), scenic routes and we give you a comprehensive tour book, with maps, routes, and all the details you need to make the most of your holiday.
 There is no convoy driving, early departures and competitive stages – just a relaxing and fun touring holiday.